 These images are for you to enjoy for the years to come.
 Wear what you feel great and comfortable in.
 You and your memories are more important than any rules or guidelines.
 If you feel great, you’ll look great and love your pictures.
 End of.

 If you haven’t yet settled on an engagement photographer, have a look at my packages here.
-For couples that book me to photograph their engagement, and later their wedding, there is a discount for the Keepsake and Heirloom collections.
+For couples that book me to photograph their engagement, and later their wedding, there is a discount on some of my collections.
 This is ideal if you haven’t yet settled on a wedding date or want to do a test run before you buy – so to speak!